nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

   <img width="500px" src="images/ArchitectureSequenceDiagramRemove.png" >
 </p>

-The sections below give more details of each component.
+The sections on the next few pages will give more details of each component.

 <div style="page-break-after: always;"></div>